Oldranda1414/nix-config/README.md

 I recommend using qemu, a terminal based vm manager

-Download the latest NixOS iso from the official site [click me to start download](https://channels.nixos.org/nixos-24.11/latest-nixos-gnome-x86_64-linux.iso)
+Download the latest NixOS iso from the official site [click me to start the download](https://channels.nixos.org/nixos-24.11/latest-nixos-gnome-x86_64-linux.iso)

 install qemu with your favourite package manager

-`sudo apt install qemu` (some other packages may be needed, ask chatgpt and then tell me so I can add them here)
+`sudo apt install qemu`

 create a new image file for the vm